Market Research 101: Data Analysis

 An Overview of Market Research in Data Analysis

 Data analysis in a market research project is the stage when qualitative data, quantitative data, or a mixture of both, is brought together and scrutinized in order to draw conclusions based on the data.
-The market research process consists of six steps.
-They are as follows:

 Step 1 - Articulate the research problem and objectives: Market research begins with a definition of the problem to be solved or the question to be answered.
 Typically, there are several alternative approaches that can be used to conduct the market research.